Structural, point-free, non-Hausdorff topological realization of Borel groupoid actions: Polish group actions

 \subsection{Equivariant maps}

 Let $G$ be a Polish group.
 By \cite[2.6.1]{BKgrp}, $\@F(G)^\#N$ is a universal standard Borel $G$-space, i.e., every other standard Borel $G$-space admits a Borel equivariant embedding into $\@F(G)^\#N$.
 Here $\@F(G)$ is the Effros Borel space of $G$, i.e., the underlying standard Borel space of the lower powerspace of \cref{sec:lowpow}, equipped with the left translation action of $G$.
-Since we are working in the quasi-Polish setting, where we have available the lower powerspace topology on $\@F(G)$, we point out that in fact,
+Since we are working in the quasi-Polish setting, where we have available the lower Vietoris topology on $\@F(G)$, we point out that in fact,

 \begin{proposition} For any Polish group $G$, $\@F(G)^\#N$ is a universal $T_0$ second-countable $G$-space, i.e., every $T_0$ second-countable $G$-space admits an equivariant topological embedding into $\@F(G)^\#N$. \end{proposition} \begin{proof} The proof is essentially a simpler version of \cite[2.6.1]{BKgrp}.
+First, we verify that

 \begin{lemma} For any topological group $G$ and topological $G$-space $X$, the left translation action $G \times \@F(X) -> \@F(X)$ is continuous.
 In particular, $\@F(G)$ is a topological $G$-space. \end{lemma} \begin{proof} The left translation action takes $(g,F) |-> \-{\alpha_X(\-{\{g\}} \times F)}$, which is a composite of continuous maps \cref{it:lowpow-unit}, \cref{it:lowpow-prod}, \cref{it:lowpow-funct}. \end{proof}